segregationbeyondlaw/segregationbeyondlaw.github.io/embedding-html.md

 In this case, `<tag2>` is an empty element contained in the element defined by `<tag1>`.

 To make our clickable image, we will start with the `<a>` tag on the outside, which creates a hyperlink.
-The start tag will also include an <ins>attribute</ins>, which is additional information about an element that goes in a start tag.
-In this case, `href=` makes the element into a link.
+The start tag will also include the `href=` attribute, which makes the element into a link.
 You can replace `index.md` with any other link or relative link (remember, a relative link goes to another page in the same repo).

 ```
 <a href=index.md>